 |All cardboard (no need to bundle)|

-The blue cart is for clean bottles, cans and containers only.
+The brown cart is for clean bottles, cans and containers only.

 |Glass bottles & jars (clean)|